Engaging University Students in Local School Gardens: A Toolkit for School Districts, School Garden Support Organizations and Universities

 Here at Life Lab, we have conducted a small survey of our own, hoping to gather information on the impact an internship can hold for our interns.
 The ripple effect of what started here at The Garden Classroom is astounding when we look at the results of our post intern surveys.

 Since 2001 we have trained over 400 interns.
+These interns can be from America or alternatively from abroad, as we have some who travel over using a J-1 Visa and do their internship with us.
 The number of interns we rely upon each year has more than doubled so we feel fortunate to have a large pool to draw on.
 Most start out by simply leading groups of children around the garden, but some end up conducting their senior exit projects with us, creating outstanding and valuable tools such as the California Statewide School Garden Survey, educational videos, and a multitude of interpretive onsite signage projects.
 Many of them have gone on to spread the Life Lab love and work at other programs, create their own programs, or bring more environmental education into their diverse professions.
 We help to create the values for future good work.

 When asked how our internship shaped future career plans, we received a multitude of answers, indicating the depth of Life Lab’s reach.
 One person decided to apply for the Teacher Credential Program at San Jose State University, while another person went on to graduate from the same program and now teaches science full time, combining their experience with environmental studies and education.